 Human Cookies Aren’t for Canines

 Every pet loves a treat!
 But not every cookie can be a treat for your pet.
 Specifically, macadamia nuts and chocolate aren’t safe for dogs.
 If you are having a holiday party, consider the placement of treats.
-Moreover, consider where rover will roam.
-It might be best to have a designated human in charge of your canine companion to help them stay away from the human treats.
+Moreover, consider where Rover will roam.
+It might be best to have a designated human in charge of your canine companion to help them stay away from human treats.

 Leftovers Cause Issues

 Probably the most common problems we see during the holidays stem from leftovers.
 It is not uncommon for our food-motivated furry family members to get into leftover food or food that is out.
 Most exposures to small amounts of leftovers are not concerning.
 However, trouble can start when large amounts of fat, bones or other rich foods your pet is not used to eating are ingested.

 We never recommend giving bones from your turkey or ham to your pets because they can cause problems.
 In some scenarios, we will find that bone shards can cause impactions in the colon or small intestine.
 Other times the pancreas or the stomach becomes irritated enough that hospitalization is required and in very rare instances we will find a bone lodged in the esophagus that requires special procedures.
 How can you help prevent this?
 Watch those trash cans and unattended plates and platters closely and keep them out of the reach of your pets.